Search

 Back to top

-Consider blood, saliva and gingival fluid from all dental patients as having the potential for infection.
+Consider blood, saliva, and gingival fluid from all dental patients to have the potential for infection.
 Refer to Routine Practices for preventing transmission of bloodborne infectious diseases.

 • Use rubber dams in restorative dentistry whenever possible.